-The Crystal Palace FC Foundation were in the company of Mayor, Boris Johnson, and Premier League Chief Executive, Richard Scudamore, last week as we celebrated the success of the London Premier League Kicks Programme inside The Den at Millwall FC Stadium.
+The Palace for Life Foundation were in the company of Mayor, Boris Johnson, and Premier League Chief Executive, Richard Scudamore, last week as we celebrated the success of the London Premier League Kicks Programme inside The Den at Millwall FC Stadium.

 We were also joined by Metropolitan Police Commander Mark Chishty and former Chelsea defender Graeme Le Saux as our Palace Kicks team played in a small sided futsal tournament to highlight the power of football in changing young people’s lives.

 The Kicks programme has given young people at the risk of crime in the capital a chance to gain volunteering and employment opportunities through football and Crystal Palace are honored to be a part of its success.

 Since its inception in London in 2006 the Premier League Kicks programme has reached more than 100,000 young people nationally.
 This is particularly important in South London as we aim to engage hard to reach young people in vulnerable areas to help change their lives for the better.

 Crystal Palace operate the Kicks programme in Croydon and Sutton, having recently organised a friendly match between the two boroughs.
 The Foundation is passionate about providing all young people with a chance to make the right life choices, with support and guidance from expert Foundation coaches and mentors.
 We have a commitment to our local young people and have seen many Kicks participants mature in to successful young adults – some have even gained employment with us as sessional coaches.